Alain Orsoni: Exile in the United States, Nicaragua, and Spain

 Orsoni fled to Miami, Florida in 1996, where he opened a pizzeria.
 Then, after only months, he moved to Nicaragua, where he stayed for a number of years.
 There, he opened a casino with the help of a friend named Francis Perez, and began a system of alleged racketeering.
 He was expelled from Nicaragua in 2000, and settled in Barcelona, where he lived until 2008, when he returned to Corsica.

 Return to Corsica and leadership of AC Ajaccio

 Orsoni returned to Corsica in early 2008.

 In July 2008, Orsoni took up the post of president for AC Ajaccio after his close friend and political ally Michel Moretti had passed.
+He resigned in 2015 (though he was briefly president again during the 2022–23 season).

 In August 2008, Orsoni narrowly escaped an assassination attempt carried out by the Brise de Mer, a Corsican mafia organization responsible for a large number of crimes in Corsica and beyond.
 In the year that followed, a number of people were indicted for the attempt, including former Grosseto-Prugna mayor Marie-Jeanne Bozzi and Pierre-Toussaint Michelosi.

+Assassination

+On 12 January 2026, Orsoni was shot and killed while attending his mother's funeral in Corsica.
+He was 71.
+Orsoni was killed by a single gunshot to the heart fired from a long gun.
+Investigations were taken over by Parquet national anticriminalité organisée (PNACO) and Juridiction interrégionale spécialisée (JIRS).
+Prosecutor Nicolas Septe stated that the murder was being investigated as part of organised crime.